 Cats – a symbol of independence and mystery – can be inked in realistic, colorful style or micro-realistic black and grey.

-The color combination is at your choice, as well as the size of tattoo.
+The color combination is of your choice, as well as the size of the tattoo.

 Tiny cat tattoos look best on ankles or wrists; larger pieces suit shoulders and arms.

 Nautical Tattoo Ideas

 Many tattoos are linked to the sea and have a nautical theme and many people gravitate toward nautical imagery when getting a tattoo.

 In fact, the popularity of tattoos in the United States goes back to sailors who returned home from their travels.

 Sailors were one of the first groups to adopt the tattoo trend at the beginning of the 20th century, alongside circus performers.

 Nautical-themed tattoos are usually done in an American traditional style, but you don’t have to get limited by any means.

 Whether you want to get a nautical-themed tattoo or have already got one, there are many ways to make it stand out.